-And then came the rain… sheets of it poured down and hit against the window.
+And then came the rain… sheets of it poured down, slamming against the window.
 Hermione watched it for a few seconds and then looked at Rose.

 Was Rose causing the rain, this sudden change in the weather?
 Was her conscience slowly coming back to the living?